 Make your site responsive(mobile-friendly) for smartphones by using a separate theme.

-— In our opinion, the mobile theme they are offering is very basic, there are a lot better choices for Responsive themes that you can get for free.
+— In my opinion, the mobile theme they are offering is very basic, there are a lot better choices for Responsive themes that you can get for free.
 Most of the themes these days if not all, are responsive.
 This is a standard now.

 Changes image galleries to full-screen slideshows.